-To add a construction, tap Tools $\mathcal{P}$ , select Construction, and select the type of construction, such as Parallel.
+To add a construction, tap Tools \mathcal{P} , select Construction, and select the type of construction, such as Parallel.
 (In the Graphs application, go to Geometry > Construction > Parallel.)

-While a construction is in progress, a tool appears in the application Toolbar (for € Parallel ).
-To cancel, tap the X on the tool. example, Parallel
+While a construction is in progress, a tool appears in the application Toolbar (for example, Parallel \bigcirc Parallel \times).
+To cancel, tap the X on the tool.

-Construction Type Description Midpoint Bisects a segment or sets a midpoint

-Construction Type Description between any two points.
-The points can be on a single object, on separate objects or on the work area.
+Construction Type Description Midpoint Bisects a segment or sets a midpoint between any two points.
+The points can be on a single object, on separate objects, or on the work area.
 Parallel Line Creates a parallel line with respect to any existing line.
-The existing line can be a Graphs axis or any side of a triangle, square, rectangle or polygon.
+The existing line can be a Graphs axis or any side of a triangle, square, rectangle, or polygon.
 Perpendicular Line Creates a line that is perpendicular to a reference line.
-The reference can be an axis, an existing line, a segment or one side of a triangle, rectangle or polygon.
-Perpendicular Bisector Creates a perpendicular bisector on a
+The reference can be an axis, an existing line, a segment, or one side of a triangle, rectangle, or polygon.
+Perpendicular Bisector Creates a perpendicular bisector on a segment, on one side of a triangle, rectangle, or polygon, or between any two points.

+Construction Type

+Description

+Angle Bisector

-Construction Type Description Angle Bisector Creates an angle bisector.
+Creates an angle bisector.
 The points of the angle can be on existing objects, or they can be locations on the work area.

+Locus

-Locus Lets you explore the range of motion of one object with respect to another object as constrained by a shared point.
-Compass Operates similarly to a geometric compass used for drawing circles on paper.
+Lets you explore the range of motion of one object with respect to another object as constrained by a shared point.

+Compass

+Operates similarly to a geometric compass used for drawing circles on paper.